 Think Plutus is here to help, and we have composed this guide to try and answer all the most common questions regarding what life insurance is and how it works.

-As always, please feel free to contact us at any time if you have questions or wish to start your search for the right cover with the help of our expert advisers.
+As always, please feel free to contact us at any time if you have questions or wish to start your search for the right protection with the help of our expert advisers.

 What is life insurance cover?